Music

 Teacher of Music : Darragh Kilroy

-We aim to nurture and encourage musical talent in all fields of music; we aim to enrich young peoples’ lives through performance and composition; we aim to prepare young people for life beyond Christ’s and to develop their general cultural awareness; we aim to develop creative skills which will bring about self-confidence and maturity, as well as the increasing ability to work collaboratively with others; we aim to engender a lifelong love of music in students; we aim to provide performance platforms and to act as ambassadors for the school; we aim to communicate that interaction with music is a fruitful and beneficial activity for all people.
+We aim engender a love of music in our students, at Christ’s; we aim to nurture and encourage musical talent in all fields of music; we aim to enrich young peoples’ lives through performance and composition; we aim to prepare young people for life beyond Christ’s and to develop their general cultural awareness; we aim to develop creative skills which will bring about self-confidence and maturity, as well as the increasing ability to work collaboratively with others; we aim to engender a lifelong love of music in students; we aim to provide performance platforms and to act as ambassadors for the school; we aim to communicate that interaction with music is a fruitful and beneficial activity for all people.

 There is a strong musical life at Christ's School, with opportunities abounding for a broad range of music making at all levels.